NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(EN).md

 For sending message to other CSM, suppose <b>Target Module ("")</b> is "Target"

 - For Sync-Call:

          If State = A and no argument, then <b>State with Arguments</b> = A -@target If State = A and Arguments = B then <b>State with Arguments</b> = A >> B -@target

 - For Async-Call:

          If State = A and no argument, then <b>State with Arguments</b> = A ->target If State = A and Arguments = B then <b>State with Arguments</b> = A >> B ->target

 <b>Inputs:</b>
 - <b>State</b>: The State or message string
 - <b>Arguments ("")</b>: The argument for <b>State</b>
 - <b>Target Module ("")</b>: The target CSM module for the message to be sent to.
 - <b>Sync-Call(-@) T By Default/Async-Call(->) F</b>: For sync call, use "TRUE"; For Async call, use "FALSE"

 <b>Outputs:</b>
 - <b>State with Arguments</b>: String stands for state with arguments

 ### Build Message with Arguments++.vi

 Builds a message that contains arguments for CSM.
 This VI will parse "State with Arguments" for message type, message string, arguments and target module from input <b>State with Arguments</b> and replace corresponding parts in the message with input values.
-Different message type symbol(->|,->,-@) will be used in different Polymophic Vi instance.
+Different message type symbol(->|,->,-@) will be used in different Polymorphic Vi instance.

-Polymophic Option:
+Polymorphic Option:
 - Build Message with Arguments(Auto Check).vi
 - Build Asynchronous Message with Arguments.vi
 - Build No-Reply Asynchronous Message with Arguments.vi
 - Build Synchronous Message with Arguments.vi

 <b>Inputs:</b>
 - <b>State with Arguments</b>: Input Message which might contain Arguments or target Module
 - <b>Arguments ("")</b>: The arguments which will be used to replace arguments in <b>State with Arguments</b>. if empty, no arguments will be included in output strings.
 - <b>Target Module ("")</b>: The target which will be used to replace target in <b>State with Arguments</b>. if empty, target in <b>State with Arguments</b> will be used.

 <b>Outputs:</b>
 - <b>State with Arguments</b>: String stands for state with arguments

 <b>Inputs:</b>

 <b>Outputs:</b>

 #### Build Message with Arguments(Auto Check).vi